samaddico/simple-server/README.md

  `docker build -t simple-server:latest .`
 - Run the image  with :
   `docker run -p 8080:8080 simple-server:latest`
 - The application should be accessible on http://localhost:8080.
+- Testing